how to deal with haters in life

 2. Delete them

-Deleting them serves the same purpose as cutting them out of your life entirely.
+Deleting them serves the same purpose as excluding them from your life altogether.
 It’s your best bet to get rid of them permanently without having to deal with their pestering behavior.

-Deleting them doesn’t allow them to project their insecurities and weaknesses on you.
+Deleting them doesn’t allow them to project their insecurities and flaws on you.
 Hatred will never enhance anyone’s life, and that’s why it’s something that’s best avoided.

 Don’t get goaded into an argument by trying to defend yourself because that’s what they want most of the time.